pabloelt/pabloelt.github.io/content/project/project6/index.md

 The objective at this stage of the project is not to produce the final models, but to design the modeling process—covering algorithm selection, hyperparameter optimization, and model evaluation—at the minimum analysis unit (product-store).
 This is done to ensure the process functions correctly and to identify and eliminate potential error sources before scaling the one-step forecasting process to all product-store combinations.

+For this case, the product with code 586 sold in the store CA_3 is selected for this specific analysis.

 <text style='color: #BBDEFC; font-weight: normal;'>Cross-validation strategy:</text>